sathvikraipelly/sathvikraipelly/README.md

 - 👋 Hi, I’m @sathvikraipelly
-- 👀 I’m interested in SOFTWARE developing
+- 👀 I’m interested in Software Developing
-- 🌱 I’m currently learning
+- 🌱 I’m a Graduate
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ... sathvikraipelly4@gmail.com